sanjanatg/Legal_document_summarizer/README.md

 *   **💬 Interactive Legal Chatbot**: Ask follow-up questions about the document (e.g., *"What was the main argument of the defense?"*) and get context-aware answers.
 *   **🎨 Modern Dark UI**: A professional, glassmorphism-inspired dark theme designed for long reading sessions.
 *   **🔒 Privacy-First**: API keys are stored locally in your browser.
 No data is sent to any third-party server other than Google's secure API.
+*   ### Privacy Guarantee Summary

+PDF processed in browser RAM (never uploaded to your server)

+No database (no MongoDB, PostgreSQL, etc.)

+No user accounts or tracking

+Data deleted when tab closes

+### Google Gemini API ✅:

+Data NOT used for training (API tier)

+Stored only 24-48 hours for abuse detection

+TLS 1.3 encrypted in transit

+GDPR/CCPA compliant

+SOC 2 Type II certified

+#### Combined Result ✅:
+Most private legal AI tool possible - data only exists in:

+User's browser (temporary)

+Google's encrypted API pipeline (24-48 hours max)

+Then permanently deleted

+No third-party access, no permanent storage, no training data use

 ---